DorIsch0/MUSIC/README.md

 ### Translating from MIDI to Intermediate language
 The basic concept of representing the intermediate language in MIDI works by representing each token as a sequence of notes where the first and the last chord share the same lowest note and no chord in between does so.
 The pitches of the notes in between, more accurately: The signed distance from middle C (everything above has positive sign, everthing below negative) are used to represent the value of the token.
 We will call those signed distances of notes between the enclosing chords shifted pitch values or shortly SPVs.
 It works as follows:

-#### Encoding an operand
+#### Encoding an operator
 The SPVs are summed up.
-The sum modulo 41 is the index of the operand in src/opsNew.csv.
-(There are 39 operands plus two nops in case I decide to expand the language later.)
+The sum modulo 41 is the index of the operator in src/opsNew.csv.
+(There are 39 operators plus two nops in case I decide to expand the language later.)

 #### Encoding a type
 The SPVs are summed up.
 The sum modulo 29 is the index of the type in tools/types.txt.
 If the type is an integer or float, we are done.
 If the type is a ptr or darr, the next token (let's call it NT) will be its subtype.